-During an outbreak, epidemic or pandemic — and without the right assurances from employers — employees could become so concerned with losing income that they will continue to work even if they or members of their families fall ill.
+During a pandemic — and without the right assurances from employers — employees could become so concerned with losing income that they will continue to work even if they or members of their families fall ill.
 If the outbreak worsens, employers should consider whether to expand or extend policies related to paid family leave and sick leave.
 Such potential changes, however, should be balanced against concerns about employee absenteeism and reduced productivity.

 Telecommuting and Travel